KPI of the Day – Healthcare: % Blood culture contamination rate

 Measures the percentage of processed blood culture/sample specimens that were contaminated, from the total amount of blood cultures/samples collected.
 A blood culture can be considered contaminated if one or more specific organisms are found in at least one of the series of blood culture specimens.

 To indicate the quality of service in processing blood cultures from patients, as blood cultures represent a critical tool for detecting infections in the bloodstream.

 This KPI can also be used to evaluate the effectiveness of any quality improvement intervention in the blood culture test procedure, in order to reduce blood culture contamination.

 Errors committed during the blood collection process lead to wasted resources and can cause severe damage to patients’ health.
 Blood sample contamination is a common issue that most often implies extra costs and raises patient morbidity within the particular group that is being investigated.

-In this regard, scientists and medical staff should constantly make efforts to ensure that the blood culture intervention is done with sterilized tools.
+In this regard, scientists and medical staff should constantly make efforts to ensure that the intervention is done with sterilized tools.
 Some practical pieces of advice in this respect include the following: